Edward Porter Alexander: Early life and career

 Alexander, known to his friends as Porter, was born in Washington, Georgia, into a wealthy and distinguished family of planters from the Antebellum South.
 He was the sixth of ten children of Adam Leopold Alexander and Sarah Hillhouse Gilbert Alexander.
 His mother was the granddaughter of Sarah Porter Hillhouse, the first female editor and printer in the United States.
 He became the brother-in-law of Alexander R. Lawton and Jeremy F. Gilmer.
 He graduated from the United States Military Academy at West Point in 1857, third in his class of 38 cadets, and was brevetted a second lieutenant of engineers.
 He briefly taught engineering and fencing at the academy before he was ordered to report for the Utah War expedition to Brig.
 Gen. Albert Sidney Johnston.
 That mission ended before he could reach Johnston, and Alexander returned to West Point.
 He participated in a number of weapon experiments and worked as an assistant to Major Albert J. Myer, the first officer assigned to the Signal Corps and the inventor of the code for "wig-wag" signal flags, or "aerial telegraphy".
 Alexander was promoted to second lieutenant on October 10, 1858.

 Alexander met Bettie Mason of Virginia in 1859 and married her on April 3, 1860.
-They would eventually have six children: Bessie Mason (born 1861), Edward Porter II and Lucy Roy (twins, born 1863), an unnamed girl (1865, died in infancy prior to naming), Adam Leopold (1867), and William Mason (1868).
-Lt.
-Alexander's final assignments for the U.S. Army were at Fort Steilacoom, in the Washington Territory, and at Alcatraz Island, near San Francisco, California.
+They would eventually have six children: Bessie Mason (born 1861), Edward Porter Jr. and Lucy Roy (twins, born 1863), an unnamed girl (1865, died in infancy prior to naming), Adam Leopold (1867), and William Mason (1868).
+Lieutenant Alexander's final assignments for the U.S. Army were at Fort Steilacoom, in the Washington Territory, and at Alcatraz Island, near San Francisco, California.